The Legend of Zelda: A Link to the Past (1991) – 4NG Premium Game Page | 4NERDS

 Overworld exploration, item-gated progression, top-down combat, layered dungeons, environmental puzzles, hidden routes, and Light World / Dark World map mastery.

-Link sets out to rescue Princess Zelda, uncover the truth behind Agahnim’s scheme, free the maidens, claim the Master Sword, and stop Ganon’s corruption from consuming both Hyrule and the Dark World.
+Link sets out to rescue Princess Zelda, uncover Agahnim’s scheme, free the maidens, claim the Master Sword, and stop Ganon’s corruption from consuming both Hyrule and the Dark World.

 The dual-world structure is one of the game’s defining achievements: the Dark World mirrors Hyrule while twisting its geography, turning ordinary map knowledge into one of the game’s most satisfying forms of progression.